Skip to main content

 polling: <true|false>

-falseIndicates whether the Proxy should switch to local file polling instead of file system watching.
+falseControls whether the Proxy should use polling instead of file system watching for monitoring the local file for changes.

 my_sdk: